 E-bikes and scooters both have advantages and disadvantages for commuting.
 E-bikes are better for longer distances, for when it’s colder and to travel faster.
 Electric scooters are better in warm weather, and on flat, smoother ground.

-Over the course of several years that I’ve been riding an electric bicycle to work, there’s many factors to consider.
-Read on more a detailed comparison between these two commuting options.
+Over the course of several years that I’ve been riding an electric bicycle to work, there are many factors to consider.
+Read on for a more detailed comparison between these two commuting options.